GannettDigital/api-docs/source/includes/_socialads_creative_metrics.md

 **Creative Status**
 | Status | Description |
 |---|---|
-active | Unchanged WPC is running and the creative has been successfully pushed to publisher.
-At present there are no changes on the creatives pending to be sent to publisher|
+active | The creative has been successfully pushed to publisher.
+At present there are no changes on the creatives pending to be sent to publisher.|
-active_edit_pending | WPC is running and creative has been running as well.
-Edit on the creative has been done and it's approved.
-It's yet to be pushed to publisher|
+active_edit_pending | Edit on the creative has been done and it's approved.
+It's yet to be pushed to publisher.|
 paused |  Creative is in paused status at present.
 This change has already been pushed to publisher .There are no changes on the creative pending to be sent to the publisher |
 paused_pending | Creative is paused and change has been approved.
 It's yet to be pushed out to publisher |
 disabled |  Creative is in deleted status at present.
 This change has already been pushed to publisher .There are no changes on the creative pending to be sent to the publisher |
 disabled_pending |  Creative is deleted and change has been approved.
 It's yet to be pushed out to publisher ended| Campaign has ended |
-new |  Creative is brand new on the WPC (and on a campaign).
-Campaign is yet to be provisioned, thus not yet pushed to any publisher |
+new |  Creative is brand new and the Campaign is yet to be provisioned, thus not yet pushed to any publisher |

 **Totals Per Interval Object**